GitTimeraider/OPNSense-DDNS-DirectAdmin/Readme.md

 This is prefered to make sure your DNS names update as quickly as possible.

-Adjust the name of the DNS server in rule 57 (currently set to regional DNS) in the directadmin_ddns.sh
+Adjust the name of the DNS server in row 57 (currently set to regional DNS) in the directadmin_ddns.sh

 ## 🎪 Usage